kulbirsaini/docvc/source/index.rst

     -----------------------------Client Email-----------------------------
-    Enter the email address using which you purchased Videocache: a@b.me Selected email address................................................a@b.me
+    Enter the email address using which you purchased VideoCache: a@b.me Selected email address................................................a@b.me